Prasanna-bit-hub/Bitcoin-sentiment-trader-analysis/README.md

 ## Business Recommendations

-- Incorporate market sentiment indicators into trading strategies.
+- Incorporate market sentiment indicators into trading strategies
-- Monitor Extreme Greed conditions for momentum-driven opportunities.
+- Monitor Extreme Greed conditions for momentum-driven opportunities
-- Utilize Fear periods for accumulation and capital deployment.
+- Utilize Fear periods for accumulation and capital deployment
-- Apply stronger risk management during Extreme Fear conditions.
+- Apply stronger risk management during Extreme Fear conditions
-- Focus on high-performing assets that consistently generate profitability.
+- Focus on consistently profitable assets and trading opportunities
-- Evaluate trading performance using realized-profit metrics.
+- Evaluate trading performance using realized-profit metrics rather than simple averages

 ---

 ## Limitations

-- The analysis identifies correlation rather than causation.
+- The analysis identifies correlation rather than causation
-- Trader-specific characteristics were not analyzed separately.
+- Trader-specific characteristics were not analyzed separately
-- External market variables such as volatility and macroeconomic events were not included.
+- External market variables such as volatility and macroeconomic events were not included
-- Historical performance does not guarantee future results.
+- Historical performance does not guarantee future results

 ---